 They are going to be like powerhouses of your skincare routine.
 I am a big fan of layering serums.

-During the day, a vitamin C serum is super important for hyperpigmentation, skin’s overall tone and texture and for a protection against free radicals and pollution in the environment.
+During the day, a vitamin C serum is super important for hyperpigmentation (see the best skin whitening cream in the world), skin’s overall tone and texture and for a protection against free radicals and pollution in the environment.

 For nighttime, introducing a retinol is super important.
 Retinol is gold standard, powerhouse ingredient that the FDA has cleared as a wrinkle reducer.